conniejhe/Surface-Cutting/README.md

    - current workaround is just to run the surface cutting filter twice and append them with another filter afterwards.

 ## Compiling Custom Plugins ##
+Before using one of these plugins, you must compile them into a build directory.
 All of the above plugins can be built using these commands:

- 1. Make a new build directory and navigate into it (should be empty)
+ 1. Make a new build directory in the plugin folder and navigate into it (should be empty)
     1. example: cis/home/che/Documents/CPPFilterPlugin/build
  2. Type following series of commands: ccmake .. -> c -> g -> make
     1. will show EMPTY CACHE at first
- 3. need to set ParaView_DIR: /export/bofur/che/paraview/paraview_build
+ 3. need to set ParaView_DIR: /export/bofur/akolasny/paraview/paraview_build
  4. need to set Qt_DIR: /usr/local/qt/Qt-5.11.2/5.11.2/gcc_64/lib/cmake/Qt5

 These commands only need to be executed the first time you compile a plugin.
 Otherwise, after making modifications to the code you can compile again by just running "make" in the build folder.